Reporting incidents to OMAR

 Duty holders of offshore installations, offshore well operators and employers, are required to report certain incidents to the Offshore Major Accident Regulator (OMAR).

-This requirement to report incidents is under a number of legislative obligations including: the EU Commission Implementing Regulation No. 1112/2014; the Reporting of Injuries, Diseases and Dangerous occurrences Regulation 2013 (RIDDOR); Regulation 9 of the Offshore Installations and Wells (Design and Construction, etc.) Regulations 1996 (DCR) and Regulation 21B of the Offshore Installations and Pipelines Work (Management and Administration) Regulations 1995 (MAR).
+This requirement to report incidents is under a number of legislative obligations including: the EU Commission Implementing Regulation No. 1112/2014 which is now retained law; the Reporting of Injuries, Diseases and Dangerous occurrences Regulation 2013 (RIDDOR); Regulation 9 of the Offshore Installations and Wells (Design and Construction, etc.) Regulations 1996 (DCR) and Regulation 21B of the Offshore Installations and Pipelines Work (Management and Administration) Regulations 1995 (MAR).

 There is some overlap across the reporting requirements of the different pieces of legislation and the supplementary reporting requirements that implements Recommendation 39 of the Cullen Report into the Piper Alpha Disaster for gathering data on hydrocarbon releases.
 To minimise the burden on industry, a single reporting tool is available - the Report of an Oil and Gas Incident (ROGI) Form.
 The form enables the reporting of an incident under the relevant legislation and requirements.
 It includes guidance on how to complete the relevant sections and information about reporting deadlines.